alinnman/celestial-navigation/CONTRIBUTING.md

 1. Create machine-readable Nautical Almanac
 1. Create a lightweight web application and/or mobile app.
+1. More elaborate sextant calibration code.

 But the design goal is **portability and a small footprint**, with no dependency on an internet connection.
 Keeping it runnable in a lightweigth Python environment is desirable, with the mobile phone as the natural choice of hardware.

 I may also consider improving on accuracy by more elaborate work on geodesics (Earth oblateness).

 Any contributions are welcome!